90125: Background

 90125 added guitarist Trevor Rabin (left) to the lineup, while Trevor Horn (right) shifted from vocalist to a producer role.

 In December 1980, the Yes line-up of bassist Chris Squire, guitarist Steve Howe, drummer Alan White, singer Trevor Horn, and keyboardist Geoff Downes, completed their 1980 tour in support of the band's tenth album, Drama.
-While the North American leg was largely successful, the subsequent UK leg received a mixed reaction feedback from the fans, many of whom were unaccepting of Horn and Downes as they had replaced Jon Anderson and Rick Wakeman respectively.
+While the North American leg was largely successful, the subsequent UK leg received a mixed reaction feedback from the fans, many of whom were unaccepting of Horn and Downes as replacements for Jon Anderson and Rick Wakeman.
 The group disbanded in early 1981; Horn became a record producer, Howe and Downes co-formed the supergroup Asia, and Squire and White remained together and continued to write material, including their 1981 Christmas single "Run with the Fox".
 Later in 1981, the two entered sessions with Jimmy Page with the aim of forming a new band named XYZ, but the project was shelved over management differences and singer Robert Plant's dislike of the material.
 According to White, some ideas that the three had rehearsed ended up on 90125.

-By 1982, South African guitarist Trevor Rabin had moved from London to Los Angeles, and sent a demo tape to various record labels with the intent of releasing a fourth solo album.
+By 1982, South African guitarist Trevor Rabin had moved from London to Los Angeles and had sent a demo tape to various record labels with the intent of releasing a fourth solo album.
 During this time, Atlantic Records manager Phil Carson, a longtime fan and associate of Yes throughout the 1970s, sought new musicians to work with Squire and White, and was introduced to Rabin by producer Mutt Lange, whom Rabin used to work with as a session musician.
 Carson had Rabin meet and play with Squire and White in London.
 Rabin recalled the first sessions "didn't sound great but it felt good ... there was a lot of potential".
 This led to Rabin turning down a solo deal from RCA Records as he wished to work within a group context, especially with a "great rhythm section".
-The three entered rehearsals for an album using most of Rabin's demos, including "Owner of a Lonely Heart", "Hold On", and "Changes" which displayed a more commercial and pop-oriented direction and less complex in structure than previous Yes music.
-With such a direction, Squire recruited original Yes keyboardist Tony Kaye, who had left in 1971, feeling his simpler style of playing was more suitable to their new music.
+The three entered rehearsals for an album using most of Rabin's demos, including "Owner of a Lonely Heart", "Hold On", and "Changes" which displayed a more commercial and pop-oriented direction and less complex structure than previous Yes music.
+With such a direction, Squire recruited original Yes keyboardist Tony Kaye, who had left in 1971, feeling his simpler style of playing was more suited to the music.
 Horn followed suit as a potential lead singer, but after unsuccessful rehearsals, opted to become their producer.
 The four named themselves Cinema with the intent of establishing a new identity and to distance themselves from their Yes past.
+The band rehearsed and arranged the songs for seven months, then spent another seven recording the album with Horn producing.

 Jon Anderson accepted the offer to rejoin the band as vocalist.